The engine that powers sustainable organisations

 The French Due Diligence law is similar to Germany’s Supply Chain Act and the Corporate Sustainability Due Diligence Act in the EU.

 Companies subject to this law are required to develop a vigilance plan demonstrating appropriate measures taken to prevent and avoid human rights and environmental harm caused by its business activities.
 The plan must specifically outline five key areas:

-One key requirement of the Duty of Vigilance law is to publicly disclose their vigilance plan for open input during its development.
-This provides opportunity for engagement between the company and its various stakeholders that are affected by the vigilance plan.
+One key requirement of the French Due Diligence law is to publicly disclose their vigilance plan for open input during its development.
+This provides opportunity for engagement between the company and its various stakeholders that are impacted by the French Due Diligence law.

 The law provides for civil liability and a redress mechanism, which means that individuals can sue a company for violations and the violating companies must take remediation measures.
 When vigilance measures are deemed inadequate, companies can be ordered to clean up their act.

 The law currently applies to about 150 of the largest French companies.
 These companies have more than 5,000 employees in France or 10,000 worldwide.

 Companies that fail to meet the requirements could be hit with:

 On 24 February 2022, a study looked at the French Due Diligence law published between 2018 and 2019 to evaluate the application of the law.
 It found that the majority of companies within scope have formalised vigilance plans.

 A third have engaged with stakeholders on their plans, and many alert mechanisms are in the form of whistleblowing channels.
 Procurement processes have been updated to identify risks.
 Monitoring systems use pre-existing ethics or CSR processes, with more than half of companies using measurement indicators.